 People may choose one item over another because of a special feature that provides additional utility.
 For example, some people will pay more for a car with satellite radio than one with only an audio player.
-The added utility may result from the actual usefulness of the special feature, from the "status" it's expected to provide, or money the medium of exchange used as a measure of value in financial transactions utility the amount of satisfaction received from purchasing certain types or quantities of goods and services from both.
+The added utility may result from the actual usefulness of the special feature, from the "status" it's expected to provide, or from both.
 Regardless, people receive varying levels of satisfaction from similar items, and their satisfaction isn't necessarily directly related to the cost of the items.
 We, therefore, need to consider utility along with cost when evaluating alternative qualities of life, spending patterns, and forms of wealth accumulation.